In a Nutshell:

 The Monarch, however, is a swing and a miss.

-You should also be aware that the Monarch is a sizeable piece of furniture, measuring 60” L (73” L when fully reclined) x 42” W x 50.5” H. That’s big enough that it will fill up just about any room you put it in.
-If you live in a smaller apartment or a tiny home, it may simply be too big to be useful.
+You should also be aware that the Monarch is a sizeable piece of furniture, measuring 60” L (73” L when fully reclined) x 42” W x 50.5” H. It’s big enough to fill up just about any room you put it in, so living in a smaller apartment or a tiny home may simply be too big to be useful.

 L-Track & Quad Rollers